-In the PsycARTICLES, PsycBOOKS, PsycEXTRA, PsycTESTS, and PsycCRITIQUES results, you will see options to read the full text of the items.
-PsycARTICLES provides HTML and PDF versions; PsycBOOKS and PsycEXTRA provide PDFs only; PsycCRITIQUES provides HTML pages only; PsycTESTS provides mostly PDFS, but there are tests in other media, too.
+In the PsycARTICLES, PsycBOOKS, PsycEXTRA, and PsycTESTS results, you will see options to read the full text of the items.
+PsycARTICLES provides HTML and PDF versions; PsycBOOKS and PsycEXTRA provide PDFs only; PsycTESTS provides mostly PDFS, but there are tests in other media, too.

 This example results page shows a few of the full-text records available in PsycARTICLES.
 Links to the PDF and the Full-Text HTML appear at the bottom of the record’s citation.

 If your institution subscribes to the databases or if you have an individual subscription, these links will take you directly to the full text.
 If not, clicking these links will allow you to purchase an article in PsycARTICLES or a chapter in PsycBOOKS.